danielcompton/defn-spec/README.md

 * defn-spec uses your `:ret` spec as-is, but constructs an `:args` spec for you based on the function's argument names and the 'spec hints' that you provide.
 * defn-spec should preserve all metadata, docstrings, and type hints in the same way that Clojure's `defn` does.
 If you spot anything that isn't being retained, this is a bug, let me know!
 * If you use the `ds/defn` macro, but don't define any 'spec hints' for the arguments or return value then no `fdef` spec is defined.
-* When expanding the `ds/defn` macro, the `fdef` is defined immediately before the `clojure.core/defn`.
+* When expanding the `ds/defn` macro, the `fdef` is defined immediately after the `clojure.core/defn`.
 If you declare fdefs after this point, they will overwrite the defn-spec `fdef`.
 You cannot merge 'spec hints' defined on a function and other spec definitions in a standalone `fdef`.
 * Unlike schema, defn-spec doesn't control when/if function specs are checked.
 I recommend using [orchestra](https://github.com/jeaye/orchestra) in development to instrument the `:args`, `:fn`, and `:ret` specs for your `fdef`'s.

 ## Limitations